 Someone is claiming me as their dependent, how many do I claim?

-Claim Zero: If you are being claimed as someone’s dependent, you should claim 0.
+Claim Zero: If you are being claimed as someone’s dependent, you should not be claiming any allowances.

 Life changes everyday.
-You will need to change your W-4 allowances if you have recently had one of the following occur in your life; marriage, divorce, a new child, a second job, the purchase of a new home, etc.
+You will need to adjust your W-4 allowances if you have recently had one of the following occur in your life:

 The bottom line is, the more allowances you claim, the smaller amount of taxes your employer will withhold.
 If too little is withheld, known as under-withholding, you could end up with a large tax bill when filing.

-If you forgot to file taxes from a previous year and curious if you had too much or too little tax withheld based on your W-4 from that prior year, you can file online now.
-Filing taxes on PriorTax is a straightforward and quick process.
+If you forgot to file taxes from a previous year and are curious if you had too much or too little tax withheld based on your W-4 from that prior year, you can file online now with PriorTax.